webplatform/docs/html/elements/thead/index.md

 {{Notes_Section
 |Notes====Remarks===
 Valid tags within the '''THEAD''' element include:
-*'''td'''
-*'''th'''
+*'''td''' * chances are should be a th not a td, and scope of column *'''th'''
 *'''tr'''

 You can specify only one '''thead''' object specified for any given [[html/elements/table|'''table''']] object.
 The [[html/elements/table|'''table''']] object and its associated elements have a separate table object model, which uses different methods than the general object model.
 |Import_Notes====Standards information===
 *[http://go.microsoft.com/fwlink/p/?linkid{{=}}196991 Document Object Model (DOM) Level 2 HTML Specification], Section 1.6.5 *[http://go.microsoft.com/fwlink/p/?linkid{{=}}25320 HTML 4.01 Specification], Section 11.2.3